Claude Code Agent Teams: Orchestrating Multiple AI Sessions on One Project

 Practical Tips for Productive Teams

-Every teammate reads the project’s CLAUDE.md on startup, so use it to share context.
-Put interface contracts, architectural decisions, and coding conventions there so teammates stay aligned without constant messaging.
+on startup, so use it to share context.
+Put interface contracts, design decisions, and coding rules there.
+Teammates stay aligned without constant messaging.

 Multi-Agent Landscape Comparison